tobijk/caius/doc/markdown/testing.markdown

 The directory should contain subdirectories created by a previous call to `caius runplan`.
-Each of these in turn should contain exactly one results XML file named *result.xml* plus any number of artifcats, which will be linked into the test report.
+Each of these in turn should contain exactly one results XML file named *result.xml* plus any number of artifacts.

 The test report will be created inside the given directory as one or more HTML files.